de-nordic/zephyr/doc/reference/devicetree/api.rst

    * - zephyr,code-partition
      - Flash partition that the Zephyr image's text section should be linked into
+   * - zephyr,dfu-code-partition
+     - Flash partition that will be target for DFU of appication
    * - zephyr,console
      - Sets default :option:`CONFIG_UART_CONSOLE_ON_DEV_NAME`
    * - zephyr,dtcm